SufeiZ/anotare/README.md

 ## Synopsis

-Combing visual artwork with modern technology, Anotare implements an annotating feature next to the art that helps users make sense of it.
+Combing visual artwork with modern technology, Anotare implements an annotating feature next to the art that helps users make sense of it. (currently best viewed on MacBook 13 inch)

 ```
 homepage: http://sufeizhang.me/anotare/#